kernbryson/HW3RandomPasswordGenerator/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:
 For this project I had to create a password generator.
 My motivation for the project was to provide a solution to create a strong password for users.
-Through out creating this generator I sharped my javascript skills regarding loops and if statements.
+Throughout the creation of this generator I sharped my javascript skills regarding loops and if statements.
+I also honed in my trouble shooting skills.

 ## Table of Contents (Optional)